When should I apply for MyBlueSM Medigap?

 Who is this for?

-If you're interested in applying for a MyBlue Medigap plan, also known as a Medicare supplement plan, this explains how your eligibility and what you'll pay is affected by when you apply.
+If you're interested in applying for a MyBlue Medigap plan, also known as a Medicare supplement plan, this explains how your eligibility and what you'll pay are affected by when you apply.

 Knowing when you're eligible for Medicare is important.
 The same is true for Medigap plans, which are also known as Medicare supplement plans.

 - Are enrolled in both Medicare Part A hospital and Part B medical insurance.

 - Live in Michigan for at least six months of the year.

 Applying for MyBlue Medigap isn't restricted to certain times of the year like Medicare Advantage plans.
 So you can apply whenever you meet all the requirements above.

 But the best time is during a special enrollment period.
-You may also see this called a guarantee issue period.
+You may also see this called a guaranteed issue period.
 We'll explain what that is and help you figure out when you're eligible.

 Why special enrollment periods matter

 When you apply for MyBlue Medigap outside of a special enrollment period, we use medical underwriting to process your application.
 That means certain factors may affect your monthly premium and whether you're approved.

 When you apply inside a special enrollment period, we don't use medical underwriting.
 We show you the differences here so you can see why special enrollment periods matter.